From Evolutionary Genetics to Cell Genomics in Cancer and Immunity

 Email: ccheng [at] uabmc [dot] edu

-Current Research
+Current Projects

-Our lab integrates genomics, computational biology, and cancer research to explore the molecular mechanisms of cancer progression and therapeutic resistance.
-We employ advanced single-cell and spatial genomic approaches to dissect tumor complexity through single-cell transcriptomics, spatial genomics, and multi-modal analyses integrating genomic, epigenomic, and proteomic data.
 Our current research investigates epigenetic regulation of gene expression and clonal dynamics in hematopoietic stem cells, with a particular focus on understanding how epigenetic modifications drive cellular differentiation and potential malignant transformation.

-Measure of Rescue: Wherein Resistance to Remedy is Accounted
+Measure of Rescue: Resistance to Remedy Accounted

-In our recent Blood publication (with friends, led by Dr. Rui Lu, Lu Lab at UAB), we introduced the “rescue index” - a metric that measures how gene expression returns to normal levels in resistant leukemia cells.
+In our recent Blood publication (with friends, led by Dr. Rui Lu, at UAB), we introduced the “rescue index” - a metric that measures how gene expression returns to normal levels in resistant leukemia cells.

 Type I and Type II menin targets